-Civil lawsuits for personal injury or wrongful death are separate from the traffic citation or criminal charges.
+Civil lawsuits for personal injury or wrongful death are separate from traffic citations or criminal charges.
 Damages for personal injury or the loss of a family member after a truck accident often are the only justice a victim or their family receives after an accident.

-This terrible tragedies like this can occur much easier given the physical weight of a commercial vehicle such as one carrying water.
-It is simple physics that when a 50,000-pound vehicle strikes a 5000-pound car, the passenger car or pickup truck can receive a devastating impact which causes severe injury or wrongful death.
+Terrible tragedies like this can occur much easier given the physical weight of a commercial vehicle such as one carrying water.
+It is simple physics that when a 50,000-pound vehicle strikes a 5000-pound car, the passenger car or pickup truck can receive a devastating impact that causes severe injury or wrongful death.

-Call us for a No-obligation consultation if you or a family member has been injured in a commercial vehicle crash.
-We have been helping Houston families for over 35 years and our results speak for themselves!
+Call us for a no-obligation consultation if you or a family member has been injured in a commercial vehicle crash.
+Our personal injury law firm has been recognized among the best in Houston. have been helping Houston families for over 35 years and our results speak for themselves!